netsil/manifests/mesos-marathon/README.md

 - Please check the [resource requirements](https://github.com/netsil/manifests#prerequisites)
 - A running instance of Marathon, v1.1.1 or above

-The installation instructions below use the dcos-cli, but you may use the the Marathon UI as well.
+The instructions below use the dcos-cli, but you may use the the Marathon UI instead.

 ### Installation
 * Install the AOC on Marathon

 ```
-$ dcos marathon app add netsil-dcos.json
+dcos marathon app add netsil-dcos.json
 ```

 ### Usage